Frequently Asked Questions

 What is the Texas Citizen Bee?

 The Texas Citizen Bee is a statewide civic education program and competition.
-Students use an online guide and phone app to prepare for a two-part competition.
+Students use an online guide to prepare for a two-part competition.

 What grade levels are eligible to participate?

 Where can I find out details about the regional competition?

 Complete details on the competition can be found in the Rules of the Competition on the Citizen Bee website.